wizzopro/first-sdss-jet-accretion-connection/README.md

 Practically speaking this uses Python/astropy to combine archival data from the VLA (Very Large Array) FIRST (Faint Images of the Radio Sky at Twenty Centimeters) survey, with optical spectroscopic data from the SDSS (Sloan Digital Sky Survey).

 As the final paper has not been published yet, currently only the first main module is online (first_imtab).
-Please see the description in this file.
+Please see the description below.

 |FILE | Description |